MakieOrg/Makie.jl/docs/documentation/events.md

 ## Interactive Widgets

-Makie has a couple of useful interactive widgets like sliders, buttons and menus, which you can read about in the \myreflink{Blocks} section.
+Makie has a couple of useful interactive widgets like sliders, buttons and menus, which you can learn about in the [blocks and widgets](https://docs.makie.org/stable/examples/blocks/) section.

 ## Recording Animations with Interactions